gytenis98/ECE382_LAB7/README.md

 ##Debugging

 This lab did not need much debugging software wise.
 It was pretty straight forward.
 What took a little bit longer was to work the values for my sensors.
 I found that shades have very big influence to my sensors proper work and after that I started to make sure that I'm not in the way of light before measuring all of them again.

+##Documentation
+Consulted with both Dr. York and Dr. Coulston how to better check voltages of my sensors.